 The layout of the Eklutna Hydroelectric Project works, including the powerplant intake in the lake and the tailrace adjacent to the Knik River are shown schematically in Figure 6.1.
 The intake works are for withdrawal at a single level in the reservoir (elevation 794 feet) and are located on the north shore of Eklutna Lake near Station 15 (Figure 3.1).
 The original intake structure extended over 200 feet along the lake bottom and was surrounded by gently-sloping (10:1 slope) sides, as shown in Figure 6.1.
-However, CH2M Hill (1981) reported that the intake had to be rehabilitated after the 1964 earthquake.
+However, CH2M H-11 (1981) reported that the intake had to be rehabilitated after the 1964 earthquake.
+The lake has an uncontrolled spillway with its crest at elevation 871 feet approximately one-half mile southwest of the intake.
+The spillway has discharged only very infrequently since its construction around 1950.

 The intake structure as replaced consists of a rectangular, reinforced-concrete box, open and protected by trashracks on its top, front, and two sides.
-The trashracked portion is about 23 feet wide, 20 feet high, and 22 feet long in the direction of conduit flow, and the inlet channel is 100 feet wide and about 720 feet long (CH2M Hill 1981).
+The trashracked portion is about 23 feet wide, 20 feet high, and 22 feet long in the direction of conduit flow, and the inlet channel is 100 feet wide and about 720 feet long (CH2M Hill 1931).